David Teague (footballer): Coaching career

-Carlton assistant development coach and Northern Bullants player-coach (2007-2010)
+Carlton assistant development coach and Northern Bullants player-coach (2007–2010)

-On 12 October 2007, it was announced that Teague would continue with the Carlton Football Club as a development coach with Carlton and as playing-coach for the Northern Bullants (on the Bullants list as a VFL-listed player).
-In 2009, Teague retired from playing with the Bullants, but retained his coaching roles and was able to coach the Bullants into the club's first grand final since 1984.
+On 12 October 2007, it was announced that Teague would continue with the Carlton Football Club as a development coach with Carlton and as player-coach for the Northern Bullants (on the Bullants list as a VFL-listed player).
+In 2009, Teague retired from playing with the Bullants, but he retained his coaching roles and was able to coach the Bullants into the club's first grand final since 1984.
 They finished runners-up to North Ballarat.
 In 2010, he again coached the Bullants into the grand final (which they again lost to North Ballarat).

-West Coast Eagles assistant coach (2011-2013)
+West Coast Eagles assistant coach (2011–2013)

 In 2011, Teague was appointed as an assistant coach for the West Coast Eagles.
 Teague was assistant coach for three seasons with the Eagles.

-St Kilda Football Club assistant coach (2013-2014)
+St Kilda Football Club assistant coach (2013–2014)

 Teague joined St Kilda as an assistant coach in November 2013.

-Adelaide Football Club assistant coach (2014-2017)
+Adelaide Football Club assistant coach (2014–2017)

 In October 2014, Teague was appointed assistant coach (forwards) with the Adelaide Crows under newly appointed senior coach Phil Walsh who he had previously worked with during his time at West Coast.

-Carlton Football Club assistant coach (2017-2019)
+Carlton Football Club assistant coach (2017–2019)

 In October 2017, Teague was appointed assistant coach (forwards) at Carlton, returning to the club after a long absence.